-Finally, I ask you to recommend to the City Council that all solid waste, recycling and composting related RFP or IFB responses and proposed contracts be made fully available for an adequate period of time for public review and comment prior to a vote by the appropriate citizen advisory commissions to recommend the contract to City Council, and well prior to being posted for a vote of approval by City Council.
+Finally, I ask you to recommend to the City Council that all solid waste, recycling and composting related RFP or

+IFB responses and proposed contracts be made fully available for an adequate period of time for public review and comment prior to a vote by the appropriate citizen advisory commissions to recommend the contract to City Council, and well prior to being posted for a vote of approval by City Council.
 This requirement would end the pressure often placed on ZWAC and Council by staff pressing for a vote of approval on an RFP response and a contract which cannot be reviewed or even discussed.

-In closing, as you contemplate the rejection of each of these proposed contracts and termination of their associated RFPs in favor of IFBs based on stakeholder, advisory commission and Council input and direction before the commencement of the new solicitation process, please note that City staff can easily negotiate with any contractor, including TDS, for the month-to-month provision of services through purchase orders to meet the City's needs during the time required to develop and complete the IFB process and negotiate a contract.
-In fact, the Austin Energy waste disposal contract was rejected by Council in December 2015 due to staff's willingness to then rely upon Republic's use of the WMI-ACL, yet the waste has continued to be managed day to day without that contract.
+In closing, as you contemplate recommending the rejection of each of these proposed contracts and termination of their associated RFPs in favor of IFBs based on stakeholder, advisory commission and Council input and direction before the commencement of the new solicitation process, please note that City staff can easily negotiate with any contractor, including TDS, for the month-to-month provision of services through purchase orders to meet the City's needs during the time required to develop and complete the IFB process and negotiate a contract.
+In fact, the Austin Energy waste disposal contract was rejected by Council in December 2015 due to staff's willingness to then reply upon Republic's use of the WMI-ACL, yet the waste has continued to be managed day to day without that contract.
 The same can and will happen with any other contract staff allows to run out due to their inability or unwillingness to provide the information necessary for an informed ZWAC and Council action following the review of the replacement contract.
 It should be the staff's job to process contracts in conformance with established City policy for ZWAC and Council consideration on a timely basis.
-It shouldn't be the policy makers burden to have to approve contracts that can't be reviewed by stakeholders and concerned citizens under an emergency basis.
+It shouldn't be the policymaker's burden to have to approve contracts that can't be reviewed by stakeholders and concerned citizens under an emergency basis.
 State law allows cities to negotiate all solid waste, recycling and composting contracts without a competitive bid, but regardless of how these agreements are formed, good public policy requires that they are publicly scrutinized, whenever possible, prior to the execution of a contract.
 Such a discipline builds confidence and trust between staff, those affected by staff's actions and the policy makers, elected and appointed, who depend upon the stakeholders to invest their time and resources into the development of the equipment and facilities needed to reach the City's Zero Waste program's goals.

-Thank you in advance for your kind consideration of these concerns and recommendations, and thank you for your understanding of how incredibly important this is to thousands of commercial businesses, affected haulers and hundreds of employees working for TDS.
+Thank you in advance for your kind consideration of these concerns and recommendations, and thank you for your volunteer service as a ZWAC Commissioner.
 Please feel free to contact me directly with any questions.